Mamun130203/ConMamba/README.md

-This is the project page for the paper "ConMamba: Contrastive Vision Mamba for Plant Disease Detection".
+This is the project page for the paper "ConMamba: Contrastive Vision Mamba for Plant Disease Detection" wich is under review in "Pattern Recognition".

 ## Website License